AlexPerathoner/SlimHUD/README.md

 ## Installation
 Download the [latest release](https://github.com/AlexPerathoner/SlimHUD/releases/latest).

-Launching SlimHud is easy: copy the app into your Application's folder and open it (credits to [GameParrot](https://github.com/GameParrot) for making it so easy)!
+Launching SlimHud is easy:

+1. Copy the app into your Application's folder
+2. Open it
-You have now successfully replaced those ugly and old overlays!
+3. You have now successfully replaced those ugly and old overlays!
 Congrats!

+Credits to [GameParrot](https://github.com/GameParrot) for making it so easy!

 ### Uninstalling
 If you'd like to restore the system's HUDs: